-The negative side effects of growth over the last 50 years
+The negative growth side effects over the last 50 years

 Although growth has undeniably been a positive force in so many areas over the last 200-plus years, the side effects have often been ignored.
 In this section we address three key side effects – debt, inequality, and the environment.

 With debt piles at record levels, and demography suggesting more debt is likely, a world without growth invites a financial crisis of epic proportions.
 If we can’t grow our way out of the increasing debt burden, our economic system is very vulnerable.
 Sustainable growth is therefore essential.

 A look at recent history shows that to achieve the living standards people have collectively demanded, governments and individuals have accumulated more and more debt.
 This has particularly been the case over the last half century.

 After the financial crisis, this debt began to look more unsustainable in free markets, and central banks embarked on policies of very low interest rates, aggressive money printing, and debt purchases that continue to this day.
 While that has had the effect of making high debt loads more sustainable today, it is setting the conditions for a debt crisis in the future, especially if we downplay the importance of economic growth.
 The reality is that many places around the globe have already passed the point at which debt can be sustainable without regular central bank money printing.

 Inequality as a negative side effect of growth – an increase after centuries of decline

 As Figure 10 shows, at a global level income inequality has actually narrowed in recent decades, which chimes with our earlier analysis on the recent big reduction in poverty during the globalisation era.
 So in that respect we should celebrate this era of global growth.
 However, there is evidence that inequality has increased in some countries, especially in the developed world and particularly in terms of wealth, as we’ll see below.